Knez Mihailova Street: 19th century

 Reigning prince of Serbia Alexander Karađorđević, built a drinking fountain (česma), which became known as the Delijska fountain, after the name of the street at the time.
 It was demolished and built three times in the 19th century.
 The fourth reincarnation of the fountain, which stands today, was built in 1987 within the scopes of a major reconstruction of the street, which adapted it into the pedestrian zone.
 The present fountain is not on the same location as the old ones and is not identical in terms of architecture, but kept many elements from the old projects.
+Today located in front of the "Zora" palace (which hosts the Servantes Institute), it was sculptured by Aleksandar Deroko from the white Venčac marble, and is described as the "monument to the old fountain".

 The street wasn't a continuous thoroughfare at the time, but was a succession of smaller alleys.
 Apart from Delijska Street, which was named during the Ottoman times, other sections were named by the Ministry of the Interior on 8 February 1848: Kalemegdanska (section from the modern Kralja Petra Street to the Kalemegdan Park) and Vojvodina (from the Kralja Petra to the Terazije).
 A short section of the Delijska Street remained and is today parallel with the modern Kneza Mihaila.
 It is the only Belgrade street whose name survived from the Ottoman period.

 In the middle of the 19th century, the upper part of the street bordered the garden of Prince Alexander Karađorđević.
 After the implementation of the 1867 city of Belgrade regulation plan by Emilijan Josimović, the street soon gained its current look and architecture.
 Josimović’s plan marked the beginning of the city’s broader metamorphosis from oriental to the western urbanism.
 Prior to Josimović, only a short part of what is today Knez Mihailova, called ″Delijska street″, actually existed as a street.
 Works on construction of the new street began in spring of 1869.
 Josimović's plan successfully transformed the existing incomplete trail into the proper street which directly connected downtown Belgrade with the fortress, thus establishing a direct communication between the inner and outer neighborhoods.
 City founded its first street naming commission in 1864.
 The commission worked for 6 years, and the Knez Mihailova was the first street they named.

 Houses were built there by the most influential and wealthiest families of the Serbian society, most of them merchants.
 In 1870, two years after the assassination of Prince Mihailo Obrenović, the city authorities officially named the street - Ulica Kneza Mihaila (Prince Michael Street) instead of ″Delijska″.
 The Hajduk Veljko kafana situated on the street, was the first location where the Belgraders could hear the phonograph, in 1896, while in 1906 it became the first cinema in the city.